SenpaiSilver/elearning/Python/Chapter_01/README.md

 In this chapter we will cover how to get started in Python.
 This course will focus on Python 3.

+We will also be using the default shebang:

+	#! /usr/bin/env python3

 ## Setting up Python 3

 Depending on your operating system you will need to download an installer, the source code or a precompiled version.
 This chapter covers installing Python 3 on Windows and Debian (Ubuntu and Mint).